Personalized Attacks of Social Engineering in Multi-turn Conversations: LLM Agents for Simulation and Detection: Simulating Social Engineering Effect Mechanisms

 The victim agent is designed to represent individuals with varying personality traits, affecting their vulnerability to SE attacks.
 We model the victim’s psychological profile based on the Big Five personality traits.
-Detailed natural language descriptions of each personality trait can be found in the appendix Table~\ref{tab:persona}.
+Detailed natural language descriptions of each personality trait can be found in Table~\ref{tab:persona} of the Appendix.
 Each victim agent's persona is conditioned through in-context learning to exhibit specific personality-driven responses during conversations.
 Formally, the victim’s response at each turn $i$ can be modeled as:

-Where \( C_{\text{prior}}^{i-1} \) represents the context of the previous conversation turns and \( P_{\text{trait}} \) is the context representing the victim’s personality traits.
+Where \( C_{\text{prior}}^{i-1} \) represents the context of the previous conversation turns, and \( P_{\text{trait}} \) is the context representing the victim’s personality traits.
 This conditioning allows us to explore how different personality traits influence the victim’s susceptibility to manipulation, which consequently increases the diversity of the simulated conversations.
 For instance, a highly agreeable victim might be more trusting, while a more neurotic individual might respond with suspicion, influencing the attacker’s approach and the eventual outcome of the SE attempt.
-The prompts used for the victim agent can be found in the appendix Table~\ref{tab:datagen_prompt}.
+The prompts used for the victim agent are listed in Table~\ref{tab:datagen_prompt} of the Appendix.